openstack-infra/zuul/doc/source/admin/installation.rst

 Gearman is a job distribution system that Zuul uses to communicate with its distributed components.
-The Zuul scheduler distributes work to Zuul mergers and executors use Gearman.
+The Zuul scheduler distributes work to Zuul mergers and executors using Gearman.
 You may supply your own gearman server, but the Zuul scheduler includes a built-in server which is recommended.
 Ensure that all Zuul hosts can communicate with the gearman server.